hoisie/web/Readme.md

 ## Specific to this fork

+Updates

+* Unauthorized respose added
+* WebError struct added to allow for detailed errors from the modules
+* Modules MUST return an error or nil when finished.
+If an error is returned, then processing stops and the request is finished.
+This allows for immediate authentication checks that will kill the request on failure

 I've added the following tweaks so far

 * new AdHoc function in the root.
 This lets the user run tests written like this...